rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

 ## What if Bitcoin is false?

-*What if* in our journey to verify *everything* we miss something, and years later we realize that there was a flaw, something we didn't see at the time, but it becomes obvious once it's exploited.
+*What if* in our journey to verify *everything* we miss something?
+ And years later we realize that there was a flaw, something we didn't see at the time, but it becomes obvious once it's exploited.